aseichter2007/ClipboardConqueror/readme.md

 [Solar 10B](https://huggingface.co/TheBloke/SOLAR-10.7B-Instruct-v1.0-GGUF) this one is impressing me. solar-10.7b-instruct-v1.0.Q6_K.gguf total VRAM used: 10123.63 MiB (model: 8294.05 MiB, 8k context: 1829.58 MiB) Works great with default chatML instruct

 [psyonic-cetacean](https://huggingface.co/TheBloke/psyonic-cetacean-20B-GGUF) psyonic-cetacean-20b.Q4_K_M.gguf total VRAM used: 22001.74 MiB (model: 11395.73 MiB, 8k context: 10606.00 MiB)
- This model really slows down ingesting on a 3090 with large context ingestion with full offloads.
-Per use case, I recommend 4k context, that's still a couple pages.
-Works great with default chatML instruct.

 For large models, set the batch size lower in kobold to keep the working context memory requirements smaller.
 I like 128 these days.
 5 threads on a 6 core system to preserve responsiveness.